jiyong-park/jiyong-park.github.io/_pages/research.md

 * 1.2 Technological Innovation for Environmental Sustainability
 	1. **Park, J.**, Han, K., and Lee, B. “Green Cloud?
 An Empirical Analysis of Cloud Computing and Energy Efficiency,” under revision for 4th round review at *Management Science*
 	2. **Park, J.**, Han, K., and Lee, B. “Reconciling Economic and Environmental Goals: The Role of Information Technology in Decoupling Productivity Growth and Energy Use,” under revision for 2nd round review at *Production and Operations Management*
-	3. **Park, J.** and Shim, J. “Disproportionate gains of energy efficiency from industrial robots: Firm-level evidence from 101 countries,” in preparation for submission [Equal contribution; Authors are listed in alphabetical order]
+	3. **Park, J.** and Shim, J. “Disproportionate Gains of Energy Efficiency from Industrial Robots: Firm-Level Evidence from 101 Countries,” in preparation for submission [Equal contribution; Authors are listed in alphabetical order]
 	4. **Park, J.**, Chung, S., and Han, K. “Toward Green Data Centers: Environmental Regulation, Green Data Center Innovation, and Firm Value,” in preparation for submission
 	5. **Park, J.** and Park, Y. “Green Innovation Amidst Abundance of Fossil Energy: Firm-Level Evidence from Corporate Patents During the Shale Boom in the US,” in preparation for submission
 	6. **Park, J.** “The Role of Information Systems in Adaptation to Climate Risks: Lessons Learned from COVID-19,” work in progress